A fireside chat with Andrew and Karen…

 They travel to Sydney often to visit family (though they normally plan this around a concert they want to see).

 When it comes to children, they are certainly busy.
 Andrew has three step-children and two of his own.
 Karen has two children.
-And they have two Birman cats between them.
+And they have two Birman cats and a Golden Retriever between them.

 What clients say…